-- Reading for August 24: come prepared to discuss the readings for the Paper Assignment Wednesday, August 24.
-US Containment (cont'd) and Truman & the Bomb - Reading and Assignment for August 26: 1) Excerpts from Stalin by Hiroaki Kuromiya; 2) excerpt from a Speech by Soviet leader Andrei Zhdanov; and 3) excerpt from the speech by US President Harry Truman announcing the Truman Doctrine (MAC SLOs 1, 4-5; Course SLOs 1-2, 5-6); POST YOUR RESPONSE by 10:00am
+Wednesday, August 23.
+Dr. Heather Adams will discuss the Liberal Arts Advantage and UNCG's Office of Career and Professional Development.
+US Containment (cont'd) and Truman & the Bomb

+Reading and Assignment for August 25: 1) Excerpts from Stalin by Hiroaki Kuromiya; 2) excerpt from a Speech by Soviet leader Andrei Zhdanov; and 3) excerpt from the speech by US President Harry Truman announcing the Truman Doctrine (MAC SLOs 1, 4-5; Course SLOs 1-2); POST YOUR RESPONSE by 10:00AM

-Friday, August 26.
+Friday, August 25.
 Stalinism in the USSR

-Monday, August 29.
+Monday, August 28.
 The USSR After Stalin

-Wednesday, August 31.
+Wednesday, August 30.
 The Collapse of the USSR & Post-Soviet Russia